usnistgov/metaschema-xslt/src/schema-gen/InspectorXSLT/TESTING.md

 Examples within `computers-invalid` when tested by the Computer MOdel Inspector (or any validator) are expected to return appropriate warnings and errors.
 They may be commented with notes indicating their lapses.

-These can be tested in batch with XSD validation and/or Inspector XSLT, producing the same results.

-The XSpec file [testing/validations-in-batch.xspec](testing/validations-in-batch.xspec) runs both Valid and Invalid sets through the Inspector and ensures results are correct - reports for the invalid cases, no reports for the valid cases.
+For testing the InspectorXSLT transformation, the XSpec file [testing/validations-in-batch.xspec](testing/validations-in-batch.xspec) runs both valid and invalid sets through the Inspector and ensures results are correct - reports for the invalid cases, no reports for the valid cases.

-[An XSD schema ](testing/computer_metaschema-xmlschema.xsd) can be used to confirm validity or failure to validate for sets of examples, as given.
+[An XSD schema ](testing/computer_metaschema-xmlschema.xsd) can also be used to confirm validity or failure to validate for sets of examples, as given.
 Any other metaschema-based validator, or a metaschema-derived validation that supports XML, can also be used, such as a validator produced using [metaschema-java](https://github.com/usnistgov/metaschema-java).

 Also, examples within `tinydata` may be valid or invalid to the Tiny metaschema, as indicated.